DusknightHW/Disease-Gene-Expression-Analysis/README.md

 ## Results

-- 51 genes with significant differential expression (FDR < 0.05)
+- 51 genes with significant differential expression (FDR < 0.05, non-overlapping CIs)
 - Top candidates visualized in forest plot (see below)
-- One gene flagged as marginal effect size (see figure note)
+- One gene flagged as marginal effect size (see print in Jupyter)
+- Only gene overexpression found, underexpression also expected but not found

 ![Forest plot](forest_plot.png)